Antibodies of Autoimmune

-Anti-Caspr2 (contactin-associated protein-like 2) antibodies usually lead to slow-onset diffuse encephalitis and autonomic imbalance in many cases, as well as hyperexcitability of the peripheral nerves (in which case it is called Morvan’s syndrome) with neuropsychiatric changes, dysautonomia, sleep disturbance (insomnia, agrypnia excitata), paroxysmal movement disorders, limbic encephalitis, and neuromyotonia.
+Anti-Caspr2 (contactin-associated protein-like 2) antibodies usually lead to slow-onset diffuse encephalitis and autonomic imbalance in many cases, as well as hyperexcitability of the peripheral nerves (in which case it is called Morvan’s syndrome) with neuropsychiatric changes, dysautonomia, cognitive decline, seizures, sleep disturbance (insomnia, agrypnia excitata), weight loss, paroxysmal movement disorders, limbic encephalitis, and neuromyotonia.
 Neuropathic pain is seen in about 60% of cases and relapse is common following tapering of immunotherapy.
-Patients are typically about 60 years old.
+Patients are typically about 60 years old although rare pediatric cases have been described.
+The disorder is usually not associated with cancer.
+A tumor, usually thymoma, may be revealed in up to 32% of cases.
+Patients with tumors are more likely to develop Morvan syndrome.
 Relapse rate and outcome: >80% have favorable responses to immunotherapy – especially in absence of a tumor; 10% mortality rate; up to 30% relapse rate.